Frequently Asked Questions (FAQ)

 Yes.
 Although most personal injury claims involve negligence and unintentional harm, if a person intentionally and willfully attacks you this may also be grounds for a personal injury claim or lawsuit.

 What types of Orange County personal injury cases does your firm handle?

-At Pacific Attorney Group, we help clients with all types of personal injury claims, including those that involve motor vehicle accidents, dog bites, medical malpractice, defective products, nursing home negligence, workplace accidents and wrongful death.
+At Accident Lawyers, we help clients with all types of personal injury claims, including those that involve motor vehicle accidents, dog bites, medical malpractice, defective products, nursing home negligence, workplace accidents and wrongful death.
 We offer a free initial consultation to discuss your case, so do not hesitate to call us or contact us online to discuss the matter further.

 Learn more about your case and get answers to your questions.
 Contact an